Kenneth-Schroeder/attention-learn-to-route/README.md

 ## visualize/plot log data using code in plotting.ipynb
 Plots are saved in `figures/` and corresponding meta data to each plot is saved in `figure_metas/`.

+## collecting comparison data for Kool et al.'s version
+Please use the branch `master_bench` for collecting comparison data for Kool et al.'s version.